Tolbat/JagdoomE/README.md

 Place the Jaguar folder in the root of C:\
 Rename setpath.txt to setpath.bat and place setpath.bat in the root of C:\
-open DosBox 74-3 and type
+open DosBox X and type

 ```
 MOUNT C C:\